-Pizza parties, ice cream socials and birthday cupcakes have become the norm in many schools, prompting some parents to complain of food-related events in their child’s classroom every week.
+Pizza parties, ice cream socials and birthday cupcakes are still common events in many school classrooms.
 But with the increase in food allergy and the dramatic rise in childhood obesity, it leaves us to wonder, why is food still the focus?

 Prizes and festivities help foster social development, but there are several ways to teach children the power of earning or make their big day special without bringing the risk of allergens into a supposedly safe environment.

-Allergic Living asked Nicole Smith, allergy children’s book author and founder of Allergic Child, for suggestions on fun ways to reward and celebrate without a take-out box.
+Allergic Living asked Nicole Smith, allergy children’s book author and blogger, for suggestions on fun ways to reward and celebrate without a take-out box.
 Smith says, “my experience is that there are different ways to reward and celebrate based upon age,” so she offered the following ideas grouped by education level:

 • Let the class celebrate with physical activity via an extra recess.